We are excited to welcome you to campus! Here is some important information as we work together to Keep Trine Strong.

 In response to COVID-19, Trine University and Bon Appetit have implemented serious sanitation and service measures to ensure that our students dine as safely and comfortably as possible.

-In Whitney Commons Café, stations will be set up to aid in expediency and efficiency, reducing time in line and crowding.
+In Whitney Commons Café, stations are set up to aid in expediency and efficiency, reducing time in line and crowding.
 Social distancing will be encouraged in every food service venue on campus and masks will be required until arriving to your table.
 Tables and seating have been rearranged to allow for better social distancing and additional tables have been added outdoors as well as in the University Center mall area.
 Prior self-service stations will now be employee-served stations or contain pre-packaged items.
 In addition, we have increased to-go and pre-packaged items at all venues.

 All Bon Appetit employees will wear masks and gloves at all times, go through COVID-19 specific training, and have pre-shift wellness screenings.